More than 100 years of expertise

 The founding of Brink

-In order to continue to specialise in this, the company moved 55 km away to Meppel in 1946.
+In order to continue to specialise in trailers, the company moved 55 km away to Meppel in 1946.
 Under the brand name KAT, the production of trailers really took off, and son Roelof discovered a new growth market: the towbar.
 After moving to nearby Staphorst in 1962, the production of towbars really started to grow.

 The company became one of the biggest players on the towbar market, known by the new brand name Brink.
-In 1977, in order to continue to fortify this position, Reint Brink opened a brand new building in Staphorst where design, development, production and sales of towbars were gathered under one roof.
+In order to continue to fortify this position, Reint Brink opened a brand new building in 1977 in Staphorst where design, development, production and sales of towbars were gathered under one roof.
 When the company established production facilities in other parts of the world under the name of Brink International, the total production of Brink towbars came in at about a million per year, one hundred years after its foundation.

 Thule Towbars becomes Brink once again